-The following are excerpted comments from reviews, and from direct messages and emails received from readers of “The Adventures of Little Red Bear Stories”.
+The following are excerpted comments from reviews, and from direct messages and emails received from readers of “The Adventures of Little Red Bear Stories” over time.

 Reviewers names are listed as they choose on Amazon, but only initials are displayed here to protect the privacy of those sending direct comments not shared on Amazon or elsewhere.

 “This is one of those children’s stories that could become a classic.
 Imagine all your childhood favourites, “Winnie the Pooh”, “Wind in the Willows” and the Beatrix Potter books, mix them together, add a liberal dose of humour and a sprinkling of Ozarks Mountain Country magic, and you have “The Adventures of Little Red Bear”.
-Don’t just dismiss this as a children’s book, while lovely to read out loud to a little one, it’s a beautiful story for grown-ups too”. — S. F.
+Don’t just dismiss this as a children’s book, while lovely to read out loud to a little one, it’s a beautiful story for grown-ups too”. — Sylva Fae, Children’s Author

 “I am greatly enjoying “The Adventures of Little Red Bear”.
 Just finished reading the gripping story of “Crossing the Two Forks”.
 Wow, what a scary scene at the railroad bridge, didn’t know I could read that fast!” — A. B. W.